ONEOKCAT/Vehicle_Notes/01_Vehicle_Network/02_Ethernet/02_SOME_IP/Autosar_SOME_IP.md

 #### 3.2.2.2 &#8194;Referencing Options from Entries

->&#8194;&#8195;Using the following fields of the entries, options are referenced by the entries:
+>&#8194;&#8195;Using the following fields of the entries, options are referenced by the entries:
 >
 >&#8194;&#8194;&#8195;Index First Option Run: Index into array of options for first option run.
 Index 0 means first of SOME/IP-SD packet.
 >